cdoublev/css/doc/parse/permutation.md

   14. `b`
   15. `c`

 The parser should go from 1 to 3 if it can not find a match for `a`, otherwise it should go from 1 to 2 if it finds a match for `a` but not for `b`, then it should backtrack before `a` if it can not find a match for `c`.
-While backtracking, the parser should try again to match a type associated to a state, which would mean it can yield itself a different match result.
-It would not (always) be able to do so when trying another permutation on the first failure.
+When backtracking, the parser should try again to match a type associated to a state, which is a hint indicating that it can yield a different match result.
+This result would not (always) be obtained when trying another permutation on the first failure instead of backtracking.

 ## Definitions